Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip.rst

    :align: right
    :width: 130px

-   2D Stabilization Panel
+   2D Stabilization Panel.

-There's one extra panel which is available in reconstruction mode - 2D stabilization panel.
+There's one extra panel which is available in reconstruction mode - 2D Stabilization Panel.

 This panel is used to define data used for 2D stabilization of the shot.
 Several options are available in this panel.